lbl-srg/ctrl-flow-dev/docs/sequence-doc.md

 `RELIEFDMPR`: short code defined in the mappings CSV

 Annotations are evaluted into either true or false, showing or hiding the specific section based.
-This expression checks: does `SP` equal the type `RELIEFDMPR`.
+This expression checks: does `BSP` equal the type `RELIEFDMPR`.
 The meaning of `buiPreCon` and `ReliefFan` is mapped to a specific modelica template location in the mapping csv.

 The annotation is enclosed in square brackets `[]`